 The Transformative Rare Cancer (TRACER) Initiative

-When an EMPD patient is having a biopsy or surgery, a portion of the fresh tissue can be sent to TRACER.
-The program provides collection kits, shipping materials, and support for both patients and physicians.
-There is no cost for participating.
+When an EMPD patient is scheduled for a biopsy or surgery, a portion of the fresh tissue can be sent to TRACER.
+The program provides everything required: a collection kit, instructions for the clinical team, consent materials, and prepaid overnight shipping.
+There is no cost to the patient or the physician.

 Why This Matters for EMPD